kevinAlbs/mongo-c-driver/src/libmongoc/doc/mongoc_change_stream_t.rst

 ``startAtOperationTime`` and ``resumeAfter`` are mutually exclusive options.
 Setting them both will result in a server error.

-The following example implements custom resuming logic, starting a change stream at the operation time from a command response, and attempting to resume up to ten times on error.
+The following example implements custom resuming logic, persisting the resume token in a file.

 .. literalinclude:: ../examples/example-resume.c
    :language: c